Josue-T/transwhat_ynh/README.md

 This app is come from this project : https://github.com/stv0g/transwhat

 It's a getway to whatsapp from jabber.
-It's very usefull for a user how use whatsapp and don't whant to use the official client.
+It's very usefull for a user how use whatsapp and don't want to use the official client.

 Warning : the source code of this app is free but the (whatsapp) network is not free.